RohitAudit/ssv-service/README.md

   - Creates a ethereum validator key and gives it to stakingpool for depositing for activation
   - Generates keyshares from the validator keystore and stakes them the SSV nodes
   - Saves the keystore and keyshares for verification at a later stage
+- Garuda also keeps eye on the SSV balance of stakingpool contract.
+If its less than the amount needed to register keys shares it will transfer some from your whitelist account.

 ### How to deploy the system?
 #### deploying smart contracts